dgaydukov/cert-aws/sa/files/sa.md

 * you can make publicly available only unencrypted snapshot
 * if you share encrypted snapshot you should also share kms key (with following permissions `kms:DescribeKey/kms:CreateGrant/kms:GenerateDataKey/kms:ReEncrypt`), otherwise other party can't decrypt it
 * snapshot constrained to region where it created, to share with other region create copy first
-* aws prevents sharing snapshot encrypted with default kms key (so you don't have to share it with other).
-To share encrypt your snapshot with new CMK
+* aws prevents sharing snapshot encrypted with default kms key (cause you can't modify key policy for aws managed CMK for ebs).
+To share - encrypt your snapshot with your CMK
 3 steps to use encrypted snapshot from another account:
 * share ebs snapshot
 * copy shared snapshot & re-encrypt it with different kms key